Galena River (Illinois): History

 The indigenous name for the river was "Maucaubee" which if translated means "fever" or "fever that blisters", the indigenous term for small pox.

 The indigenous gave it this name because in the early days of this country, some of the warriors existing on the present site of Galena and the banks of a small creek a little south of town, went to the assistance of their eastern brothers.
 On their return, they brought with them a disease that they named "Maucaubee", the fever that blistered.
 Hundreds of natives died, and the Indians named both the river and the stream Small Pox River.

 The smaller creek is still named Small Pox Creek while European settlers changed the river's name to "Fever River", and the frontier hamlet was known as the "Fever River Settlement" or LaPointe until 1826 or 1827 when it was given the name "Galena".

 The name "Bean River" came about from the fact that the early French traders and adventurers, who undoubtedly were in the area long before the 1820s, changed the Indian name to "Riviere au Feve", which means "river of the bean".
 As early as 1822, the "City" of Galena was mentioned in newspapers while Chicago was referred to simply as "a village in Pike County containing 12 or 15 houses and about 60 or 70 inhabitants".
 Galena was more important commercially than Chicago at this time; it served as a trading point and provided work at its nearby lead mines.
+At Fever River, the federal government with military backing was successful in negotiations with the Fox and Sauk nations in securing mining rights in their country in June 1822.

 The river is officially named the "Fever River" in Wisconsin since May 14, 1992 due to the enactment of Act 284.